LuizMullerSouza/SoftwareEngineering-Projects/1st-semester/programming-lab-i/README.md

-# 🖥️ 2nd Semester - Programming Lab II
+# 🖥️ 1st Semester - Programming Lab I

 Hello!
-This folder contains the projects and exercises I developed for the Programming Lab II course during the second semester of my Software Engineering degree, using the **C++ language**.
+This folder contains the projects and exercises I developed for the Programming Lab I course during the first semester of my Software Engineering degree, using the **C language**.

-Unlike interpreted languages, C++ is a **compiled** language.
-This means that to run the code, you first need a special program called a **compiler** to transform the source code (`.cpp`) into an executable file (`.exe` on Windows).
+Unlike interpreted languages, C is a **compiled** language.
+This means that to run the code, you first need a special program called a **compiler** to transform the source code (`.c`) into an executable file (`.exe` on Windows).

 The simplest way to do this is by using an IDE that already includes a compiler.
 For these projects, the recommendation is **Code::Blocks**.